 Young people imagine that it is not addictive, and that it is not dangerous at all, and they believe that its rolls are less harmful than hashish, and it is easy to eat, as its dry leaves are wrapped in paper on a semi-conical shape called the rocket, and young people smoke it as they smoke cigarettes (Abu Zekry 1998).

 The banjo has different names such as “marijuana”, “al-Takrawi”, “keif” and “gansphori”, which is the flowering tops that are picked from the top of the “indian hemp” tree and then dried in the shade and ground into a loose powder consisting of flowers, small leaves, thin branches, seeds and the drug substance in marijuana or “marijuana”.
 Banjo” equals about 2% of the total weight (Al-Zahhar 1998).
 As for hashish, it is a brown substance that is secreted through the stems and branches of the “Indian hemp” plant.
 Or a structure called hashish, and the live matter in this method is equivalent to 10% of the weight of the hashish, which is more than five times of the living matter for the same weight of the equivalent weight of banjo (Al-Zahar 1998)

 And the active substance “whether in cannabis or banjo) is considered a drug with unique characteristics, as it is difficult to classify it accurately from a pharmacological point of view due to the diversity of its effects.
-The effectiveness of the drug varies depending on the plant from which it was taken.
-Genetic factors play an important role here.
-Strong cannabis in general is grown from seeds, which itself contain high concentrations of tetrahydride and kana pineol.
+The effectiveness of the drug varies depending on the plant from which it was taken, and genetic factors play an important role here.
+Strong cannabis in general is grown from seeds, which themselves contain high concentrations of tetrahydrin and kana-pineol, and the plant is grown from suitable seeds in most climatic conditions.
 Marijuana and hashish